 You may have a significant payout from a previous job or even receive an inheritance from a loved one.

-In addition, when you start to cut back, use effective money-saving tips, and use high-interest accounts, you may find that the cents start to turn into dollars fast.
+In addition, when you start to cut back, use effective money-saving tips, and use high-interest accounts, you may find that the cents start to turn into dollars fast and you find that you are able to save 50k.

 At first glance, $50,000 may sound like a huge chunk of money.
-If you’re working a minimum-wage job or don’t have a gigantic salary, you could feel that it’s out of reach.
+If you’re working a minimum-wage job or don’t have a gigantic salary, you could feel it’s out of reach.
+Or it could be that you are wondering how much 50k a year breaks down to in hours.

 And no matter how you have come to have $50,000 in your bank, you need to know how to use it.